-Guide to Becoming an MRI Technician
+Guide to Becoming an MRI Technician or Radiographer

 MRI technicians use cutting-edge technology to create high-definition, three-dimensional pictures of organs and tissues inside the body.
 These images are among the most powerful diagnostic tools available and are particularly useful for studying the brain, heart and muscles as well as certain kinds of cancers.
 A skillful MRI tech produces high resolution images that allow physicians to diagnose with pinpoint accuracy.

 MRI scanners create powerful magnetic fields that line up certain atomic nuclei within the body.
 When stimulated by radio waves, these nuclei produce rotating magnetic fields that can be converted into images.
 Technicians have a nuanced understanding of the physics behind this process that allows them to create pictures with excellent contrast and clarity.
 They also rely on their expertise in human anatomy to position the patient and target the body structures to be studied.

 Unlike X-ray radiography, MRI does not produce ionizing radiation nor damage vulnerable DNA and cells.
 However, since an MRI scanner is essentially a giant high-powered magnet, technicians must adhere to strict safety procedures when working with their scanner and perform routine maintenance to keep it in peak condition.

 In addition to providing scientific and technical expertise, these professionals work closely with patients.
 While open MRI machines are becoming more common, most models still require patients to lie in a narrow tube for up to 40 minutes, which leads to anxiety, claustrophobia or even panic for some patients.
 The support of a calm and caring technician makes all the difference in the patient's experience.
 Techs also ensure that patients follow safety procedures and may administer contrast agents by mouth or injection to enhance the quality of the images.